 General Bathymetric Chart of the Ocean (GEBCO).
 Publicly-available bathymetric map, and associated products, of the world's oceans.
-GEBCO was created, and is maintained, by an international group of scientists, under the auspices of the IHO and IOC UNESCO.
+GEBCO is an IHO and IOC joint Project that relies largely on the voluntary efforts of an international collaborating community of scientists and hydrographers with the support of their parent organizations..